-You can make fish stock the same way using a whole fish or fish fins, bones, and heads.
+Make fish stock the same way using whole fish or fish fins, bones, and heads.

-- After cooking, take the bones and meats out and sieve the stock to remove small bones and peppers.
+- After cooking, remove bones and meats out and sieve the stock.

-- Strip off all the soft tissues from the bones as best as you can to later add to soups or encourage your patient to eat all the soft tissues of the bones.
+- Strip off all the soft tissues from the bones which can be used later.
+The soft tissues of the bones are very nutririous.

-- Extract the bone marrow out of large tubular bones while they are still warm.
+- Extract the bone marrow while they are still warm.

 The gelatinous soft tissues around the bones and the bone marrow provide some of the best healing remedies for the gut lining and the immune system.
 Remove all of the soft tissues from fish bones and heads and reserve for adding to soups later.

-The meat or fish stock will keep well in the fridge for at least 7 days or it can be frozen.
+The meat or fish stock will keep in the fridge for a few days.
+But it can also be frozen.
 Consume warm meat stock all day with meals and between meals.
-Avoid microwaving the stock but use a conventional stove.
-Try to consume all the fat in the stock as these fats are essential for the healing process.
-Add some probiotic food into every cup of stock.
+Avoid microwaving the stock, use a conventional stove.
+Try consuming the fat in the stock as it’s great for the healing process.

-We make our own homemade fermented vegetables as this is one of the best ways to add natural bacteria to your gut; don’t underestimate the power of homemade fermented foods.
-To get a wider variety of bacteria strains, try to eat different kinds of fermented foods like homemade yogurt, kefir, sauerkraut, natto, or kimchi.
-In addition, using culture starters give a much better effect on the gut as the fermented foods will contain many more bacteria.
+Don’t underestimate the benefits of homemade fermented food.
+To consume a wide variety of bacteria strains, try to eat different kinds of fermented foods like homemade yogurt, kefir, sauerkraut, natto, or kimchi.

-- Start with 1-2 teaspoons per day of some fermented food
+- Start with 1-2 teaspoons per day of fermented food

-- Detoxifying is a process that can take days, weeks or months; be patient, go slow.
+- Cleansing the gut can take days, weeks or months; be patient

 3. Gut-healing soups

-Bring some of the meat stock to a boil, add chopped or sliced vegetables: onions, carrots, broccoli, leeks, cauliflower, courgettes, marrow, squash, pumpkin, etc. and simmer for 25-35 minutes.
+Bring some of the meat stock to a boil, add chopped or sliced vegetables like onions, carrots, broccoli, leeks, cauliflower, courgettes, marrow, squash, pumpkin, etc. and simmer for 30 minutes.

-You can choose any combination of available vegetables avoiding very fibrous ones, such as all varieties of cabbage and celery.
-All particularly fibrous parts of vegetables need to be removed, such as skin and seeds on pumpkins, marrows, and squashes, the stalk of broccoli and cauliflower and any other parts that look too fibrous.
+Choose any combination of available vegetables, avoiding only fibrous ones, such as varieties of cabbage and celery.
+All very fibrous parts of vegetables need to be removed, such as skin and seeds on pumpkins, squash marrows, the stalk of broccoli and cauliflower, and similar.

-- Cook the vegetables well, so they are really soft
+- Cook the vegetables well; they should be really soft

-- Consume this soup with the bone marrow and meats and other soft tissues, which you cut off the bones
+- Eat this soup with the bone marrow, meats, and other soft tissues from the bones

 - Add some probiotic food into every bowl of soup